-Campaign urges NHS Trusts to improve communication with sight loss patientsPosted: Wednesday 23 February 2022 at 16:19
+Campaign urges NHS Trusts to improve communication with sight loss patientsPosted: Wednesday 23 February 2022

 A new report has revealed that people who are blind, deaf or have a disability face huge barriers to the NHS.

 A coalition of charities, including the Macular Society, is calling for urgent, simple steps to be taken following a review of the NHS's Accessible Information Standard (AIS) so all patients receive the same quality of care.

 The AIS was introduced by NHS England in 2016 and holds health and social care providers accountable for ensuring that they identify, record, flag, share and meet the information and communication needs of those who use their services.

 It states that patients should ‘receive information and correspondence in formats they can read and understand, for example in audio, braille, easy read or large print.’
 However, in a survey in 2021, which was sent to people with accessible information and communication needs, including Macular Society members, 73 per cent reported that their needs were rarely or never met.